← Back to Knowledge Graph

 Continue Exploring

-[[System 1 / System 2]] — The dual-process framework that this chapter grounds in physiology
+[[System 1 / System 2]] — The dual-process framework that defines System 2's capacity constraints

-[[The Lazy Controller]] — What happens when System 2's budget is depleted
+[[The Lazy Controller]] — What happens when System 2's limited capacity depletes over time

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book